rohankadekodi/cs360v-s23/lab3.md

 1. What tests should pass after Lab 3? - The VMX extension should pass, in addition to the sys_ept_tests and the start vmxon tests from Lab 2.
 2. What is the difference between `base_addr_low` and `base_addr_high`/`length_low` and `length_high` in `memory_map_t`? - `base_addr_low` should contain the lower (least significant) 32 bits of the section base address and `base_addr_high` should contain the upper 32 bits; same with section length.
 If the value to store can be represented with fewer than 32 bits, the `*_high` field should be zeroed out.
+3. What's the difference between the `size` and `length_low`/`length_high` fields in `memory_map_t`? `size` should be set to the size of the `memory_map_t` type.
+The length fields describe the actual size of the segment.
-3. The autograding script is timing out - Increase the `timeout` argument on 389 of gradelib.py.
+4. The autograding script is timing out - Increase the `timeout` argument on 389 of gradelib.py.
 60 seconds should be sufficient on the course servers.

 # Grading rubric